Swimming at Club Towers – all you need to know!

 During these classes, the pool is divided in two, with half of the pool designated for the classes and half for casual or lane swimming.
 We just ask those trying to swim or use the pool for family time during swim lessons to be considerate and make the best use of the space available.
 There are plenty of times that the pool is quieter and so if you are looking to get some good lane swimming done these times might be best avoided.

-During these sessions we have half the pool available for the class and then two lanes, one for casual swimming and one for lane swimming.
+During Aqua classes the pool is split 2/3 for the Aqua class and 1/3 for casual swimmers.
+There is no dedicated lane swimming.
 We also turn off the bubbles in the Spa to reduce the noise on poolside so that the class participants can hear our instructors.

 We run lifeguarded Family Splash sessions on weekend afternoons and get all of our large floats and toys out for families to enjoy.
 We leave one lane available for lane swimming, and we ask that those not wishing to lane swim stay in the main part of the pool.